kneteviresh/react-sliding-sidemenu/README.md

 * color of the text inside the sidebar menu
 * margin-top of the sidebar
 * font style
-* ordr of content inside sidebar (profile,description and links sections)
+* order of content inside sidebar (profile,description and links sections)
 * upto 2 levels of sub links
 * customisable expand icon style
 * links will support react-router